vanessaland/vanessaland/README.md

 ### Hi there 👋

+My name is Vanessa, welcome to my GitHub profile!

+- 🌱 I’m a Computer Science student at Ryerson University in Toronto, ON, Canada.
+- 🔭 I’m currently interested in data science and software engineering.
+- 😄 My pronouns are she/her/hers.
+- ⚡ A fun fact about me is I love music, art, and food.
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/vanessalandayan/)

 <!--
 **vanessaland/vanessaland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.